alissa-huskey/python-class/docs/lessons/functions.md

 ```

 Ideally all functions should have a simple doctring describing what the
 function does, any parameters, and any return value.
-For a simple functions a
+For simple functions a
 one line brief description will do the trick.

 For more complicated functions, you can take advantage of the multiline